digital-work-lab/open-source-project/slides/01-topics.md

 # The project: CoLRev

 Collaborative Literature Reviews (CoLRev) is an open-source environment for collaborative literature reviews.
-It integrates with differerent synthesis tools, takes care of the data, and facilitates Git-based collaboration.
+It integrates with different synthesis tools, takes care of the data, and facilitates Git-based collaboration.

 The following features stand out: